I get it. You’re trying to grow a profitable software-as-a-service business. And it’s hard.

 So, that begs the question: How do you retain customers longer?

 As Walton mentions in the quote above, how you treat your employees directly trickles down to how your employees treat your customers and how long customers stay subscribed to your software.
 But you’re probably wondering if employee care matters for a B2C SaaS, since employees don’t have as much human-to-human contact as a brick and mortar store does.
 Well, a SaaS often still has customer support representatives and live chat.

 So, make sure you hire the best and treat them well.
 Even the programmers that stay behind the scenes impact your product, which in turn impacts how your customers respond.

 Sometimes, improving retention comes down to learning more about what your customers want.
 Just ask them.
 Run surveys, ask customers in person, find out how you can delight them, and identify what is causing them to leave.

 A conversation on the phone can be a hundred times more valuable than a text answer in a survey.
 You will be able to dive into a customer’s inner psychology and figure out why they purchased a product and what turned them off.
-From there, you can fix what’s not working, give them more of what is working, and add new features they want.

 Find ways to keep re-enforcing the sale.
 Send emails reminding subscribers of all the new updates that have happened or will happen to keep them excited.
 Set up a marketing automation campaign through a service like HubSpot to automate the process.
 Don’t stay silent and hope customers forget their subscription—people are smarter than you think, and they’ll figure it out.